Brownian Dynamics Simulations of Proteins in the Presence of Surfaces: Long-range Electrostatics and Mean-field Hydrodynamics: Theory and Methods

-where $a$ is the sphere's radius and $z$ the height of the sphere's center above the surface.
-They also calculated a result for the relative reduction in the diffusion coefficient parallel to the surface ($\zeta_\parallel(z) =1-\frac{9}{8}\frac{a}{z}$) which is, however, only valid at $a\slash z < 1\slash 4$, i.e., when the sphere's center is farther away from the surface than four times the sphere's radius.
-More refined calculations were conducted by Brenner et al. \cite{Brenner1961, Goldman1967}, leading to the analytical result:
+where $a^{HI}$ is the sphere's hydrodynamic radius and $z$ the height of the sphere's center above the surface.
+They also calculated a result for the relative reduction in the diffusion coefficient parallel to the surface ($\zeta_\parallel(z) =1-\frac{9}{8}\frac{a^{HI}}{z}$) which is, however, only valid at $a^{HI}\slash z < 1\slash 4$, i.e., when the sphere's center is farther away from the surface than four times the sphere's radius.
+More refined calculations were conducted by Brenner et al.~\cite{Brenner1961, Goldman1967}, leading to the analytical result:

-where $\alpha = \cosh^{-1}((a\slash z)^{-1})$.
-A numerical integration at every time step in the simulation would be too costly computationally.
-Therefore, we numerically integrate the expression for $\zeta_\parallel(z)$ in Eq.~\ref{eq:brenner} once in $a\slash z$ and determine a third order polynomial fit.
-As can be seen from Figure~\ref{fig:brenners_formula_fit}, the first and second order fits still deviate visibly from the analytical result obtained through full integration, but the third order fit matches the result with high accuracy.
+where $\alpha = \cosh^{-1}((a^{HI}\slash z)^{-1})$.
+A numerical summation at every time step in the simulation would be too costly computationally.
+Therefore, we conduct the numerical summation for $\zeta_\parallel(z)$ in Eq.~\ref{eq:brenner} once in $a^{HI}\slash z$ and determine a third order polynomial fit.
+The details are described in section~2 of the Supporting Information.

 The solute is now first assumed to diffuse with a short-time diffusion coefficient obtained by the mean-field approach.
 In the presence of a surface, this coefficient is further lowered by the relative reduction of Eq.~\ref{eq:lorentz_faxen} perpendicular to the surface, and the third order approximation of Eq.~\ref{eq:brenner} parallel to the surface.
 The resulting short-time diffusion coefficient is then used in the propagation step for BD simulations of Eq.~\ref{eq:step_vfrac_diff}.
 The resulting diffusion coefficient for motion in the plane parallel to the surface is given by